Easter Drawing Series, 2025

 Judas stands in the temple, returning the coins he received for betraying Jesus.
 Scripture describes this as an act driven by remorse.
 Yet this moment may also represent something deeper—perhaps Judas is seeking forgiveness from Jesus, reaching for redemption after his devastating betrayal.

-This image is part of a series depicting four individuals, each shown as different nationalities.
+This image is part of a series depicting three individuals, each shown as different nationalities.
 This diversity invites us to see ourselves in their stories and reflect on the same fundamental question they faced: "Is Jesus who He said He is?"

-MARY MAGDALENE
+• MARY MAGDALENE

 Mary Magdalene - in the garden